nolanimage/coffee_bean_manager/README.md

 - Click "Add Coffee Bean"
 - Fill in the details (name, origin, roast level)
 - Add initial stock and purchase information
+- Upload a photo of your coffee bean
 - Save and start tracking!

 ### 3. **Document Tastings**
 - Select a coffee bean
 - Choose your brew method
-- Rate the coffee and add notes
+- Rate the coffee (1-10 scale) and add notes
+- The tasting date is automatically recorded
 - Build your tasting history

 ### 4. **Explore Analytics**
 - View your dashboard for overview
 - Check cost analysis for spending insights
 - Monitor freshness alerts
-- Explore your coffee journey
+- Explore your coffee journey with horizontal scrolling

+### 5. **Edit Coffee Beans**
+- Click on any coffee bean to view details
+- Use the "Edit" button to modify information
+- All fields are pre-filled with current data
+- Save changes easily

 ## 🎯 Perfect For